 Owners loved the handy rubber bone mat, which is perfect for pooches prone to frequent spillage.
 This set proved to be small enough for house cats as well, making it a great pick for households with multiple pets.

 While there were few critical reviews to be found, it seems customer service was quick to offer a refund or replacement to any owner with a less than satisfactory experience.

 About: These modestly priced stainless steel bowls by Loving Pets come with an adorable paw print pattern that will fit in perfectly with your home.

 - Award winning, patented Bella Bowls are the BEST SELLING BOWL in the pet industry – and for good...

 - Vet-recommended stainless steel interior

-- Removable rubber base prevents skids, spill and noise
+- Removable rubber base prevents skids, spills and noise

 Features: Bella Bowls come in sizes ranging from 16 to 72 ounces with your choice of five different colors.
 Each bowl has a rubber ring on the bottom to keep the bowls in place while in use.

 The rubber ring can be removed to wash these bowls thoroughly in the dishwasher.
 The bacteria-resistant stainless steel will keep your pooch safe while consuming his favorite kibble or drinking water.